Best Email Security Tools for Google Workspace

 5. Define the Use Cases That Matter Most

 Some organizations prioritize BEC defense.
-Others prioritize outbound encryption, DLP enforcement, or sandboxing attachments.
-Clear use‑case definition helps avoid overbuying or selecting overlapping tools.
+Others prioritize outbound encryption, Data Loss Prevention for sensitive content, DLP enforcement, or sandboxing attachments.
+Clear use-case definition should map to the organization’s data and any relevant regulations, which helps avoid overbuying or selecting overlapping tools.

-Below are some of the types of email security platforms
+Below are some of the types of email security platforms, and buyers should compare the key features of each platform type before selecting a tool.

 1. Integrated Cloud Email Security (ICES)